Bluetooth: NUS shell transport

 Start a console application, like PuTTY, and connect through UART to the

 shell_bt_nusapplication running on the development kit to check the log.
-See Testing an application for more information on how to connect with PuTTY through UART.
+See Testing and debugging an application for more information on how to connect with PuTTY through UART.

 Run the following command in the nRF Connect SDK root directory to install the script dependencies: